gesab001/TextEditorAssignment1/Readme.md

 **Basic functionality**

-1.Created Search function
+1. Created Search function
-2.Created Exit function
+2. Created Exit function
-3.Created Select,Copy,Paste & Cut(SCPC) functions
+3. Created Select,Copy,Paste & Cut(SCPC) functions
-4.Created Time and Date(T&D) function
+4. Created Time and Date(T&D) function
-5.Created About function
+5. Created About function

 **Advanced functionality**

-1.Improved Search functionality to remove previous highlighting from previous search result so that current searches are only highlighted.
+1. Improved Search functionality to remove previous highlighting from previous search result so that current searches are only highlighted.
-2.Added ability to the Open and Save to open Word .docx files.
+2. Added ability to the Open and Save to open Word .docx files.